NaaS/motto/README.md

 # Dependencies

-Other than the OCaml compiler, this project has the following depedencies:
+Other than the OCaml compiler (tested with v4.03.0) this project has the following dependencies:
 * ocamlfind.
 This in turn depends on:
   * m4
 * menhir